NOTE: NEW PERMIT FEES SCHEDULE GOES INTO EFFECT STARTING JULY 1, 2021.

 4. Fill in all information leaving no blanks.

-All permit applications are reviewed for compliance with the zoning ordinance and building codes.
-This process takes a minimum of 10 business days.
-Complicated or extensive projects, including those for properties in the Historic District, can take longer.
+All permit applications are reviewed by FMPS for compliance with all applicable zoning and property ordinances, building, fire, & life safety codes and regulations.
+This process can take up to 10 business days.
+Complicated or extensive projects, including those for properties in the Historic District, may take longer.

 Failure to start the work or establish the use authorized by a permit within six months of the permit issue date renders the permit invalid and a new permit must be obtained.
 Once work begins, noticeable progress must continue until completion.
 All work must be complete within eighteen (18) months of a permit issue date, regardless of when work begins.

 Permit fees are due at the time of application submission.
 No permit will be reviewed or approved without the fees being paid.
 Permit applications must be submitted by the property owner or property owners authorized contractor with the property owner's written acknowledgement and permission.